Trust. Experience. Results.

 The art of breast augmentation has made extraordinary advances since it started way back in the 1960’s.
 Whether a woman wants that Pamela Anderson fullness or a soft natural look, today’s patients have more options than ever to make their vision real.

-At Austin-Weston, The Center for Cosmetic Surgery, our board-certified plastic surgeons are experts in the latest surgical innovations and techniques, ensuring that they can safely create as many styles as there are women seeking a boost in self-confidence for their figures.
+At Austin-Weston, The Center for Cosmetic Surgery, our plastic surgeons are experts in the latest surgical innovations and techniques, ensuring that they can safely create as many styles as there are women seeking a boost in self-confidence for their figures.

 If you’re among the countless women in the world who are considering breast augmentation, the result - how your breasts will look afterward – is paramount.
 To maximize your satisfaction with your result, ask yourself these questions:

 Breast augmentation is a procedure that enhances natural breast tissue, making the bust line larger with an implant.
 All implants are encased in resilient surgical-grade silicone.
 There are two choices of materials for the inside of this shell — saline (sterile salt water) and silicone gel.
 Both are safe, and while saline implants are less expensive, silicone has a softer, more natural feel.
 Silicone is also available in both round and tear-drop shapes, while saline implants are round and less flexible.
 Studies have shown that there are no greater risks of permanent damage or long-term health problems associated with silicone implants than there are associated with saline implants.

 In the last few years, breast implant technology has changed a great deal, particularly in the number of style options available to the patient.
 This change, originating out of patient safety, has led not only to safer implants but more options for patients.
 So now, you can think about your ideal cup size, and our surgeons will translate your desired cup size into cc’s (cubic centimeters), which is how the filling of the implant is measured.
 From a small 100 cc implant too much larger sizes, patients have lots of choices for the final look.